Berlin Zoo unveils panda twins on 100-day birthday | DW | 09.12.2019

 Berlin mayor Michael Müller and Chinese ambassador Wu Ken revealed the details in a joint ceremony.

-The cubs now weigh almost 6 kilograms (13 pounds) and have been practicing walking, with a few hiccups.
+The cubs now weigh about 6 kilograms (13 pounds) and have been practicing walking, with a few hiccups.
 At birth they weighed just 186 and 136 grams.

 The baby pandas will remain hidden from the public until early next year, once they start walking properly.